-On the basis of the assumptions adopted, the valuation revealed that the value of the Fund's assets of £4,993m (on a smoothed basis) represented 89% of the Funding Target liabilities of
+On the basis of the assumptions adopted, the valuation revealed that the value of the Fund's assets of £4,993m (on a smoothed basis) and for the set of the funding Target liabilities of

 £5,598m at the valuation date.
 The valuation also showed that a primary rate of contribution of 16.3% of Pensionable Pay per annum was required from employers.
 The primary rate is calculated as being sufficient, together with contributions paid by members, to meet all liabilities arising in respect of service after the valuation date.